 HPSS uses the Massachusetts Institute of Technology (MIT) Kerberos to implement Kerberos authentication.
 MIT Kerberos is a network authentication protocol designed to provide authentication for client/server applications by using secret-key cryptography.
 A free implementation of this protocol can be downloaded from the MIT website (http://web.mit.edu/kerberos/).
-Refer to for more information.
+Refer to Install MIT Kerberos (if using Kerberos authentication) for more information.